leoantferrari/smart_living_service/README.md

 ## Endpoints
 ### Activate Lights
-To activate the lights within a certain distance of the current gps location, you can do an activate light request, with information in the payload:
+To activate the lights within a certain distance of the current GPS location, you can do an activate light request, with information in the payload:

-`GET /light/activate`
+`PUT /light/activate`

 With Payload:
 ```json